 Addressing the Trade Workers’ Shortage

-• The number of welding trade workers in Australia dropped by 8% from 2014 to 2019.
-Additionally, the completion rates of welding apprenticeships are falling significantly, underscoring the need for more skilled and qualified tradespeople with in-depth STEM skills.
+The number of welding trade workers in Australia experienced an 8% decline from 2014 to 2019.
+This reduction, coupled with significantly falling apprenticeship completion rates, underscores a pressing need for more skilled and qualified tradespeople equipped with in-depth STEM skills.

-• The Federal Government’s Department of Education, Skills and Employment predicts that future workers will spend more than twice as much time on job tasks requiring science, maths, and critical thinking.
+The Federal Government’s Department of Education, Skills and Employment projects that future workers will spend over twice as much time on job tasks that require science, mathematics, and critical thinking skills.
+This shift highlights the increasing importance of a robust STEM education in preparing the next generation of trade workers.

 Innovative Training Programs

-An example of innovative training is the pilot program initiated by the New South Wales Department of Education and Training in June 2020.
-This program, aimed at high school students, employed augmented reality welding simulators and innovative teaching methods.
-Its success led to its expansion, highlighting the effectiveness of modern training techniques in addressing skill shortages.
+In June 2020, the New South Wales Department of Education and Training launched a pilot program targeting high school students.
+This initiative employed augmented reality (AR) welding simulators and innovative teaching methods to enhance learning experiences.
+The program’s success led to its expansion, demonstrating the effectiveness of modern training techniques in addressing the skill shortages in the welding trade.

 Discover your ideal job match!